Available in sizes from 6 7/8 to 7 5/8

 At first, the slouch hat was well defined as a fairly soft hat with a low crown and a medium brim.
 However, over time the term slouch hat came to be a generic term describing a wide variety of hats.
 By the time of the Civil War, the term slouch hat came to be associated with hats of various types of crowns and crown heights, brim widths and degrees of softness.

 The romance of the slouch hat adapted easily to the American spirit and the ribbon on the brim and rounded crown add to its dashing charm.
 Our Slouch Hat comes with a hand sewn leather sweatband, and includes a period lining and tippet.
 Some sizes may have a more rounded crown than pictured.
 Variations of the slouch hat that we offer include the Shiloh and Antietam.
-To the right is a civilian and to the left is a soldier wearing this hat.

 This is a slouch with a flair!
 The curled brim adds character to the nature of the hat as well as improving the integrity of the brim.
 In other words, the brim will maintain it’s shape for a long period between steaming and shaping.
 Of the thousands of Civil War photographs and drawings we have reviewed, over 80% sport a curled brim and this hat is by far the most common.

-This hat style can be seen in the left side of the period drawing at the left.
+This hat style can be seen in the left side of the period drawing to the right.
 The confederate soldier is leaning over General Albert Sidney Johnson after he was wounded at the battle of Shiloh.
 The photo to the right shows an individual member of the 55th Tennessee Infantry wearing this style.
 If you want a hat that is period correct, yet looks great today, this is a good choice.

 We named this hat the Shiloh after it proved its value at the Shiloh Event in 1997 which was cancelled because of heavy rainfall.
 Needless to say, our hats weathered the storm!